Sharing engineering data across a big company is a big challenge. Pushing your data in a time series database is an elegant solution!

-Now, find all the acquisitions of vehicles which where on the Paris Ring Road with a speed over 60 kph during more than 3 minutes.
-Then, find where in the world the engine coolant temperature of your latest 2.0 liter gasoline engine rises over 112°C during more than 30 seconds.
+Now, find all the acquisitions of vehicles that were on the Paris Ring Road with a speed over 60 kph for more than 3 minutes.
+Then, find where in the world the engine coolant temperature of your latest 2.0-liter gasoline engine rises over 112 °C for more than 30 seconds.

 The engine type is not easily accessible.
 But I may put it in the filename for example.
 I have to cross with another database.
 For tooling, I know Python has some functions to do this.
 Data scientists use this, I am going to ask them a few tweaks.

-Well, there is some way to convert them into CSV files I could read with matlab or python.
-The only problem is the size of CSV, I need a few hundred of free GBs.
+Well, there is some way to convert them into CSV files I could read with Matlab or Python.
+The only problem is the size of CSV, I need a few hundred free GBs.
 And this has to be done manually by someone who has the license.
 This task will take ages.

 I didn't even ask you to do this on all the data produced by all the people in your company…

 It won't be possible.
 It is very hard to exchange data from one tool used by one service with another tool in another service.
 To save time, we sometimes put two different acquisition systems in a vehicle.
 But it would be very great to be able to do that in the future!

 To do so… You need a time series database

 - Everyone in your company pushes its acquisition in the same database, together with the car serial number, and maybe a mission name.

 - The database index is connected to your central serial number database.
 Selecting data by engine type or car color is easy.

 - You select all the engine coolant temperature of every car between two dates in one line.